leipopo/clawctrl/README.md

 ![claw with a RoboMaster gold ore](/cad/img/p2.jpg)

 # building on
-robomaster m2006&c610 kit
+RoboMaster m2006&c610 kit

-3d_printed abs and pet-cf
+3d_printed abs and pet-cf (filament from Fusrock)

 cnc carbon fibre sheet

 # coding on
-a stm32(robomaster aboard with f427) with MDK and cubemx
+a stm32(RoboMaster aboard with f427) with MDK and cubemx

 # content